 These items also require the staff and the time to implement and fine-tune to ultimately get full production value.

 PeopleSoft & RFID

 Today with PeopleSoft, that RFID journey has been dramatically changed.
 Our mobilePLUS for PeopleSoft solution allows for the easy addition of RFID to your asset inventory activities.
-Our application accommodates the use of traditional barcodes, 2D barcodes and/or RFID tagging of your assets – enabling use of all of these in conducting your audits, while also complying with whatever mixture of markings that meets your requirements.
+Our application accommodates the use of traditional barcodes, 2D barcodes, and/or RFID tagging of your assets – enabling the use of all of these in conducting your audits, while also complying with whatever mixture of markings that meet your requirements.

 This is how the process works with mobilePLUS for PeopleSoft and RFID:

 - Use your existing inventory extract creation process